-The accumulator is removed in the reverse order; see Chapter "11.10 Installing and removing the accumulator", section "Installing the accumulator."
+The accumulator is removed in reverse order; see Chapter "11.11 Installing and removing the accumulator".

 Danger of hazardous substances!

 Improper storage, use or disposal of accumulators, batteries and operator components are dangerous for the health of humans and animals.
 Serious injury or death may result.

-- Accumulators and batteries must be stored out of the reach of children and animals. - ▶ Keep accumulators and batteries away from chemical, mechanical and thermal influences. - Do not recharge old accumulators and batteries. - Components of the operator as well as old accumulators and batteries must not be disposed of with household waste.
+- ▶ Accumulators and batteries must be stored out of the reach of children and animals. - ▶ Keep accumulators and batteries away from chemical, mechanical and thermal influences. - Do not recharge old accumulators and batteries - ▶ Components of the operator as well as old accumulators and batteries must not be disposed of with household waste.
 They must be disposed of properly.